radiation-belts/rbamlib/README.md

 ## License

 `rbamlib` is released under the BSD-License (3-clause version).
-See the LICENSE file for details.
+See the LICENSE and NOTICE files for details.